tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Austria::Salzburg**
+Take a morning train from Zell am See to Munich & stop over at Salzburg for 7 or 8 hours.
+Leave excess luggage at the train station.
 Salzburg is an Austrian city on the border of Germany, with views of the Eastern Alps.
 The city is divided by the Salzach River, with medieval and baroque buildings of the pedestrian *Altstadt* (Old City) on its left bank, facing the 19th-century *Neustadt* (New City) on its right.
 The Altstadt birthplace of famed composer Mozart is preserved as a museum displaying his childhood instruments, known as *Mozart-Geburtshaus*.
 In the 1960s, the movie *The Sound of Music* used some locations in and around Salzburg.
 The song “*Do*-*Re*-*Mi*” was filmed in the Mirabell Gardens and *Fortress Hohensalzburg* in Salzburg.
 You can start your tour at Mirabell Palace.
 From Mirabel you can walk out into *Makartplatz*, turn right past the *Landestheater* and then cross the river by the *Makartsteg* footbridge (love lock bridge).
 This will take you into the old city.
 If you have a city map just head for *Domplatz* (cathedral square) or *Residenzplatz*.
 In *Residenzplatz* there is the horse fountain dating from the 17th century.
 Also closeby are *Getreidegasse* & *St Peter's Abbey*.

 | ![6-Austria-Salzburg (2)](../assets/img/Europe 2017/6-Austria-Salzburg (2).JPG) | ![6-Austria-Salzburg (1)](../assets/img/Europe 2017/6-Austria-Salzburg (1).JPG) |